-Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
+Disclaimer: This post contains affiliate links.
+This means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here

-PLACES TO VISIT IN ZURICH IN 2 DAYS
+WHAT TO DO IN ZURICH IN 2 DAYS

 DAY 1 OF 2 DAYS IN ZURICH

-If you start your day early in Zurich early in the morning, you can easily see all my suggestions and even do a bit more.
-However, if you arrive during the day, then the itinerary for day 1 is perfect because it is not too packed.
+If you start your day early, you can easily see all my suggestions and even do a bit more on day 1.
+If you arrive during the day, then the itinerary for day 1 is perfect anyway because it is not too packed.

-No 2-day Zurich itinerary would be perfect without a perfect without getting up here!
+No 2-day Zurich itinerary would be perfect without getting up here!

-- After the little hike up here (3 minutes “hike”) you can enjoy the pretty views.
-The walk-up is not difficult but there are cobbled-stoned streets, so wear comfy shoes.
+- After a short 3-minute uphill “hike“, you can enjoy the pretty views.
+The walk up is not difficult but there are cobbled-stoned streets, so wear comfy shoes.